LinuxBozo/jsonresume-theme-kendall/README.md

-## Custom JSONResume theme based on kendall, translated in French
+## Custom JSONResume theme based on kendall

-A theme for JSONResume, that relies on Bootstrap and FontAwesome, added with some personal flair.
+A theme for JSONResume, __translated to French__, that relies on Bootstrap and FontAwesome, added with some personal flair.

 ## Usage